pjambet/redis-in-ruby/content/post/chapter-7-adding-list-commands.md

 An empty list has no _head_ and no _tail_, or it could be said that they're both nil.
 For a one-element list, the _head_ and the _tail_ are equal.

 Elements can be added or removed from either side, left or right, as well as from within the list.
 Adding elements is commonly referred to as a _push_ and removing elements as a _pop_.
-The terms _shift_ and _unshift_ are also used, where _shift_ commonly means popping an element to the right of the list and _unshift_ pushing an element to the left.
+The terms _shift_ and _unshift_ are also used, where _shift_ commonly means popping an element to the left of the list and _unshift_ pushing an element to the left.

 Finally, the terms _append_ & _prepend_ can also be used.
 In this context _append_ is similar to a right _push_, and _prepend_ is similar to a left _push_, or _unshift_.